Build user generated content that matters for your store

 Understanding the local’s sentiment, Alibaba tested the waters by providing a free Marketplace for sellers to list their products.
 This pushed the sellers in China to try the marketplace scenario and understand how it helped their businesses.

 Now, you can sell products with confidence.
-Once you figure out the whole eCommerce fiasco, its easier to expand the area you serve to build a profitable and long lasting business.
+Once you figure out the whole eCommerce fiasco, its easier to expand the area you serve to build a profitable and long-lasting business.

 That’s not all, they are also known to provide one of the best customer support in the world.
-This makes them one of the trust worthy eCommerce platform for consumers.
+This makes them one of the trustworthy eCommerce platform for consumers.

-Lesson to learn: Understanding your niche is essential.
+The lesson to learn: Understanding your niche is essential.
 If you are in the fashion industry, then you must update yourself with the latest design trends.
 Staying ahead of your competition is essential to be successful.
 Also to improve customer retention rate, focus on building a robust customer support strategy.

 If you look at Etsy, the marketplace attracts women population between the age of 18 to 45.
 It shows in their design and color choices.
-They also took a lot of pain in building relationship and conducting events to curate the sellers to fit their marketplace.
+They also took a lot of pain in building the relationship and conducting events to curate the sellers to fit their marketplace.
 The hard work paid off in terms of traffic and transaction.

 The founder of JD.com, Richard Liu, forever focussed on the logistics part of his eCommerce business.
 He believes to have a successful eCommerce company, every aspect of the supply-chain system is important.
 This is how he was able to build his eCommerce empire in such a short period of time.

 Lesson To Learn: Just because ‘free shipping’ works, it’s not possible to blindly provide this to all customers.
-It’s important to find the best logistics partner as well as strategy that helps you not only provide the best possible shipping price, but also the shortest delivery time.
+It’s important to find the best logistics partner as well as a strategy that helps you not only provide the best possible shipping price, but also the shortest delivery time.